Several states, including Ohio, require drivers and passengers to buckle up, issuing fines to those who fail to comply with the law.

 What if I Was Partly Responsible for the Crash?

 Ohio is a comparative negligence state, meaning multiple parties can bear some percentage of liability for an accident.
 For example, if you were speeding but the other driver failed to yield on a left turn, a judge might find both of you acted negligently.
-Negligence entails failure to exercise the expected level of care and caution in a certain situation.
+Negligence entails a failure to exercise the expected level of care and caution in a certain situation.

 How Does It Affect My Settlement if I Was Not Wearing a Seat Belt at the Time of My Car Accident?

 Ohio Revised Code Section 2315.33 allows the judge to “diminish a recovery of compensatory damages,” or non-economic damages if an injured party was not wearing a seat belt.
 That means there is no impact on losses like hospital bills, ongoing medical costs, and lost wages.
-But you may not be able to pursue as much compensation for non-economic damages like pain and suffering, loss of enjoyment in activities, or diminished quality of life.
+But you may not be able to pursue as much compensation for non-economic damages like pain and suffering, loss of enjoyment of life, or diminished quality of life.

 What Are Ohio’s Seat Belt Laws?